qaaph-zyld/AstroGuide-Pro/CONTINUATION_PROMPT.md

    ```

 ## Known Dependencies Issues
-- React-scripts 3.0.1 expects TypeScript >=3.2.1 <3.5.0, but we're using TypeScript 5.8.3
-- @types/react and @types/react-dom versions need to match React version (18.2.0)
+- We've updated react-scripts to version 5.0.1 for better compatibility with TypeScript 5.8.3
+- Firebase version has been updated to 9.22.0 for compatibility with React 18
+- Framer Motion version has been updated to 6.5.1 to resolve import issues with React Children
+- Cross-env has been added for better cross-platform environment variable handling
-- Some npm packages have vulnerabilities that need to be addressed
+- Some npm packages still have vulnerabilities that need to be addressed

 ## Documentation Resources
 - [React Documentation](https://reactjs.org/docs/getting-started.html)